sirine-b/MultiDiffSense_ICRA/README.md

 The model is conditioned on:
 1. **Depth maps** (rendered from STL files) as spatial control signals
-2. **Text prompts** describing the object geometry, contact conditions, and target sensor type
+2. **Text prompts** describing the 4-DOF contact pose, and target sensor type

 ---